I co-authored a book called "The Knowledge Map of SRE."

 • Hybrid typeA model that combines the characteristics of both embedded and centralized systems.

-Due to the deadline for writing, I would like to cover some of the topics that I was unable to include in this book.
+Due to the writing deadline, I'd like to share some things that I couldn't include in this book.
 AI technology is evolving at a speed that exceeds many people's expectations.
-Just as it is for promoting SRE practice, organizational structure is also very important in promoting the use of AI.
-Although I was unable to write about it in this book, some people may be interested in how SRE organizations will change in the AI era.
-In fact, SRG is also promoting the use of AI, and the use of AI technology is expanding widely beyond the SRE field, including output enhancement and management.
-SRG also provides support for businesses and services in the areas of infrastructure and SRE, as well as AI utilization.
+Just as organizational structure is crucial for promoting the practice of SRE, it is also very important for promoting the use of AI.
+Although I couldn't write about it in this book, some people may be interested in how SRE organizations will change in the age of AI.
+In fact, SRG is also promoting the use of AI, and the use of AI technology is expanding broadly, not only in the SRE domain but also in areas such as enhancing output and management.
+Furthermore, SRG provides support for AI utilization not only in infrastructure and SRE domains but also for businesses and services.

-Recently, I've been hearing a lot about whether SREs will continue to be necessary in the age of AI.
-I think this is due to the improved quality of generative AI as a result of advances in AI technology, but personally, I believe there will continue to be a need for SREs.
-However, depending on the size of the organization, I believe the scope of responsibilities and approach of cross-functional SREs, as well as the technical areas they should focus on, may change.
-I hope to discuss this topic on another occasion.
-If you're interested, please invite me for drinks or to an event.
+Lately, I've been hearing a lot about whether SREs will still be necessary in the age of AI.
+I think this is because the quality of generated AI has improved due to advancements in AI technology, but personally, I believe there will still be a need for SREs.
+However, I think the scope of responsibilities, approaches, and areas of focus for cross-functional SREs may change depending on the size of the organization.
+I'd like to talk about this in more detail another time.
+If you're interested, please invite me to a drink or an event.

-Once again, I hope that this Advent Calendar will help many people learn about our group's efforts.
-Personally, I'm looking forward to it.
+Once again, I hope that this Advent Calendar will help many people learn about the initiatives our group is undertaking.
+I'm personally looking forward to it as well.

 Tomorrow,@ishikawa_kumo is.